How to measure ingredients in grams for baking

-Do you run the other way at the slightest mention of measuring your ingredients in grams for your baking?
+Do you run the other way at the slightest mention of measuring your ingredients in grams for baking?
 I understand.
 I was once terrified by the thought of weighing my flour, too.
-Besides, how much difference could it really make?
+Besides, I thought, how much difference could it really make?

 It all started when I discovered the Great British Bake Off on PBS.
 I quickly became obsessed with this show and the mighty challenges faced by contestants each week.
 They were making and baking things I had never heard of using foreign sounding ingredients.
 And there wasn’t a cup in sight.